-Jesus thanked God for the meager meal of fish and loaves that turned out to be more than enough to feed five thousand men besides women and children and have twelve baskets of fragments left behind for the disciples to pick up (Matthew 14:13-21).
+Jesus thanked God for the meager meal of fish and loaves that turned out to be more than enough to feed five thousand men besides women and children and had twelve baskets of fragments left behind for the disciples to pick up (Matthew 14:13-21).

 Jesus thanked God when He broke bread and served it to His disciples along with wine during the Last Supper (Matthew 26:26-27).
-Jesus prayed and thanked God in John 17 first for Himself, then for His disciples and lastly for us.
+Jesus prayed and thanked God in John 17 first for Himself, then for His disciples, and lastly for us.

 Jesus was not the only one who gave thanks in the New Testament.
 Paul lived a lifestyle of giving thanks and praising God.
 There were also Peter, James, John, Silas, the women who followed Jesus, and many others.

 When you gather with family and friends this year, try celebrating Thanksgiving in biblical ways.
 Take time to thank God for what He has allowed you to have during the year.
 Thank Him without requesting anything new on that holy day.
 Look back and thank God for what He has already given you just as the Pilgrims and Puritans thanked God for their harvest.

 God is the same God who enabled them to survive during the winter months.
 If God does not give us another thing, perhaps all of us will agree that He has already given us enough to be very thankful.